 The clutched rear derailleur will also greatly diminish chain slap, and although this hasn’t been tested yet, SRAM surmises that the simplified drivetrain might prove to be a little more aerodynamic, too – particular if a frame tab can be removed from the seat tube.

-Force 1 and Rival 1 may have limited appeal to traditional road riders, though, especially ones who regularly ride on highly variable terrain or are sensitive to big changes in pedaling cadence.
+Force 1 and Rival 1 may have limited appeal to traditional road riders, though, especially ones who regularly ride on highly variable terrain or are sensitive to big changes in pedalling cadence.

-As compared to a conventional 2x11 drivetrain with 50/34T chainrings and an 11-28T cassette, a 1x road setup with a 44T chainring and 11-36T cassette will provide the same lowest gear ratio for climbing but you’ll effectively lose the two highest ones.
+Compared with a conventional 2×11 drivetrain with 50/34T chainrings and an 11-28T cassette, a 1x road setup with a 44T chainring and 11-36T cassette will provide the same lowest gear ratio for climbing but you’ll effectively lose the two highest ones.
 Conversely, switching to a 50T chainring and one of SRAM’s massive 10-42T cassettes (which, it should be noted, requires a special XD driver body) will also yield the same lowest gear but will actually provide slightly more range, but at the expense of some rather large ratio jumps from sprocket to sprocket.

-No matter what cassette and chainring combination you go with, there's bound to be some sort of compromise made as compared to a 2x system
+No matter what cassette and chainring combination you go with, there’s bound to be some sort of compromise made compared with a 2x system

 How it rides